Rulebook

 River of Blood plays the same as Texas Hold Em with one exception.
 If the river card is RED then one additional card, the BLOOD card, a 6th board card, will be dealt with another betting round.

-Bomb Pot plays the same as Texas Hold Em with one exception.
-At the end of each round the clock and the button are paused and a Bomb Pot hand is dealt.
-Each player is required to post a double big blind prior to cards being dealt.
-Bomb Pots required a double board to be dealt with the winner of each board scooping half the pot with the odd chip going to the player closest to the left of the dealer.
-Normal action resumes with the flop bet.
+At the end of each round the clock and the button are paused and a special Bomb Pot hand of is dealt.
+The game for Bomb Pot will be determined by the tournament director.
+Each player is required to post a DOUBLE big blind prior to cards being dealt.
+Bomb Pots require two boards to be dealt with the winner of each board scooping half the pot.
+Action begins with the flop bet.
+The dealer will burn one card for each flop, turn and river dealt.

 Money Heist plays the same as Texas Hold with one exception.
-There are no rebuys during Money Heist however a bank of chips is available to be hiested from the middle of the table.
+There are no rebuys during Money Heist however a bank of chips is available to be heisted.
 The amount of chips in the bank can vary from tournament to tournament.
 Mini Money Heist plays with an amount of chips equal to one full buyin.
 Money Heist plays with an amount equal to the total number of chips in play at the start of the tournament.
 For example, if there are 8 players (24k chips) then the bank will contain 24k chips.
 When there are more than one table the amount of chips in the bank at each table is distributed evenly based on the number of players at each table.
 Each time a player scoops with a pocket pair they will heist chips from the bank.
 In Mini Money Heist players that scoop will heist 5x the Big Blind from the bank.
 In Money Heist players that scoop with pocket 10's or lower will heist 10x the Big Blind from the bank.
 Players that scoop with any other pocket pair will heist 5x the Big Blind from the bank with A's being the highest pocket pair.
 Once the bank is depleted there are no additional chips available to be heisted and play continues as usual.

 Poker Etiquette